 |

-The "unit" can be inches, feet, yards, meters (metres), centimeters, or millimeters.
+The "unit" is usually millimeters but it can also be inches, feet, yards, meters (metres),

-Litz wire consisting of many thin wires need a 14 % larger diameter compared to a massive wire.
+Litz wire (stranded wire) consisting of many thin wires need a 14 % larger diameter compared to a solid wire.

 Cross section is an area.